paufregi/GarminConnectFeed/README.md

 It allows you to easily synchronize your weight and body composition data from the Renpho Health app directly to your Garmin Connect account.
 Additionally, ConnectFeed provides a user-friendly way to update Garmin and Strava activities using custom profiles.

-It bridges the gap between Renpho Health, Garmin Connect, and Strava, allowing for effortless data synchronization and activity updates.

 ## Key Features

 *   **Renpho Health to Garmin Connect Sync:** Easily synchronize your weight and body composition data from the Renpho Health app directly to your Garmin Connect account.